xython-monitoring/xython/README.md

 * Custom SNMP graphing and reporting
 * deprecating httpstatus, xython way is to add httpcode=xxx to a http URL
 * deprecating cont, xython way is to add cont=xxx to a http URL
+* permit to ack/blue directly from status page
+* Adding "live view "of main/non-green page (live mean no-pre-generated)

 ### Changes in client

 * The xython client support now reporting lm-sensors
+* The xython client reports dmesg
 * ip route (to replace obsolete netstat), already reported by client, but xythond need to check them
 * ss (to replace obsolete netstat), already reported by client, but xythond need to check them
+* The xython client can report either via direct TLS or via HTTPS

 ### Planned changes in server